SpyderGamer/Random-IPv4-IPv6-Mac-Address-Generator/README.md

 1. Download this Repository (Cloning it) or head to the [`releases page`](https://github.com/SpyderGamer/Random-IPv4-IPv6-Mac-Address-Generator/releases).
 2. Extract the ZIP file and find the `Main.py` file.
 3. Run the file (You can run it with Python Launcher or VS Code, or whaever you prefer)!

+# License ©
+This project is licensed under the MIT License.
+You may copy, modify or redistribute this code.
+Do anything you like with it!
+Read the [`LICENSE`](https://github.com/SpyderGamer/Random-IPv4-IPv6-Mac-Address-Generator/blob/main/LICENSE) file for more info.